- Guide, Website development services

 Across ACF’s 2023–2025 user surveys, more than half of respondents who create custom blocks report using ACF Blocks, frequently citing the PHP-first workflow and reduced JavaScript requirements as key reasons.
 The productivity implications become apparent when junior developers can contribute to block development on day one rather than requiring months of React consulting and training.

-Professional WordPress development demands organization.
+Professional WordPress development demands clear organization.
 GetDevDone structures custom themes using a modular block architecture where each component exists as a self-contained unit.

 Recommended folder hierarchy